jake-knerr/cogent/README.md

 #### Components do not need to know anything about their parent component.

-#### Components can make changes to the store and react to changes to the store.

 #### All component names are nounal.

 Components are things, like nouns.